Energize your research and teach more effectively with the help of your library.

 Materials on course reserve must comply with copyright guidelines.

 Physical items (such as books, CDs, DVDs) are located behind the Circulation Desk and have restricted check out periods.
-To place a physical item on course reserve, contact email@example.com or 269.337.5731.
+To place a physical item on course reserve, please email the printable reserve request form to firstname.lastname@example.org or drop off a printed copy at the Circulation Desk.
+Printed copies of the form are also available at the Circulation Desk for pickup.

 Printable Reserve Request Form (PDF, 123 KB)